Parris Goebel: Career

 Goebel and her father, who is also her manager, run The Palace Dance Studio in Auckland.

 In 2012, Goebel starred on both America's Best Dance Crew and Dancing With the Stars Australia.
 She then worked on Jennifer Lopez's 2012 world tour and performed with her on the American Idol season 11 finale.
 Goebel went on to choreograph and take on a role in the American 3D dance film Step Up: All In, released on 8 August 2014.

 In 2015, her choreography for DeeWunn's "Mek It Bunx Up" went viral and, as of January 2020, has received over 15 million views on YouTube.

 In 2015, Goebel was the leading choreographer for New Zealand's first hip-hop feature film, Born to Dance.

 In 2016, Goebel toured across Europe to multiple destinations, (Italy, France, Holland, Belgium), with her dance company The Royal Family.

 In 2019, she choreographed Mylène Farmer's nine-show residency at Paris La Défense Arena in 2019.
 She appeared in Farmer's behind-the-scenes documentary L'Ultime Création on Amazon Prime Video.
 That year she also choreographed Rihanna’s Savage X Fenty Show promoting her lingerie line, which was featured in a documentary regarding the making of the show on Amazon Prime Video.

 In 2020, Goebel choreographed Jennifer Lopez's and Shakira's Super Bowl halftime show.

 In 2023, Goebel choreographed Rihanna's Super Bowl LVII halftime show.
+That year she also choreographed Mylène Farmer's Nevermore 2023 the biggest stadium tour by a french female singer in history.

+In 2024, Goebel choreographed Doja Cat’s headlining Coachella performance and Lady Gaga’s music video for her comeback single, “Disease”.

+In 2025, Lady Gaga's music video for "Abracadabra" was released featuring choreography by Goebel, who also contributed to Gaga’s headlining Coachella performance the same year as creative director and choreographer.